dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 ## Limitations with XAML resources

-A common scenario is to register a page with the dependency injection container, and use automatic dependency resolution to inject it into the `App` class constructor and set it as the value of the `MainPage` property:
+A common scenario is to register a page with the dependency injection container, and use automatic dependency resolution to inject it into the `App` constructor and set it as the value of the `MainPage` property:

 ```csharp
 public App(MyFirstAppPage page)